 Hence, Taoism tries to experience and comprehend the universe and society, and the inner fundamental principles of everything.

 Gradually, Taoism evolved out related fields of Taoist literature, science, military, medicine, music, art, religion, governance and military methodology, self-cultivation, martial art, and longevity preservation.

 Chinese Taoist Aesthetics, Unearthed Porcelain Plate of the Tang Dynasty (618 — 907) — National Museum of China (Photo by Dongmaiying)

-Centuries later, after the great philosopher Lao Zi (or Lao Tzu) (about 571 BC — 471 BC) having finished his masterpiece Tao Te Ching (or Dao De Jing), Taoism was officially established.
+Centuries later, after the great philosopher Lao Zi (or Lao Tzu) (about 571 BC — 471 BC) had finished his masterpiece Tao Te Ching (or Dao De Jing), Taoism was officially established.

 Hence, Lao Zi is respected as the founder, and Tao Te Ching is the most important classic of Taoism.

 Another contributive philosopher is Zhuang Zi (about 369 BC — 286 BC), who further developed ideas of Taoism, as an exceptional philosopher and writer.